wsmd/github-profile-status/README.md

 <br />
 </div>

-Unfortunately, at the time of writing this, this feature is only available via the Github web interface, and it is not possible to update the profile status via the API.
+Unfortunately, at the time of writing this, this feature is only available via the GitHub web interface, and it is not possible to update the profile status via the API.

-Therefore, I built this tool to update the status of my Github profile programmatically.
+Therefore, I built this tool to update the status of my GitHub profile programmatically.

 ## Installation